tum-ens/pylovo/docs/source/docs_pylovo/installation.rst

     psql -d syngrid_db -a -f "syngrid/dump_functions.sql"

 Load raw data to the database
 =============================

-| pylovo requires the correct table structure and input data already loaded into the database.
+| pylovo requires the correct table structure and input data to already be loaded into the database.
-  Make sure that you have the raw data files (link to input data description) and paths configured in config_data.py
+  Make sure that you have the raw data files and paths configured in config_data.py

 | Afterwards, the ETL process can be executed as: